Ph.D. candidacy in history and sociology of science, University of Pennsylvania.

 - Server Software: Apache and Mailman.

-- Desktop Software: iWork, Office, Mellel, TextWrangler, Scrivener, Photoshop, and InDesign.
+- Desktop Software: iWork, Office, Mellel, TextWrangler, and Scrivener.

-- Data Management Software: Zotero, DEVONthink, FileMaker Pro, Bento, MySQL, Stata, and MALLET.
+- Data Management Software: Zotero, DEVONthink, FileMaker Pro, MySQL, Stata, and MALLET.

 - Operating Systems: OS X, iOS, Unix, and Windows.